webevoexp/webevo/README.md

 ##### History-based semantic structure change detection.

-The goal of History-based semantic structure change detection is to prune the detected changes from the previous step to find only semantic structure changes.
+The goal of this module is to prune the content-based changes from the previous step to find only semantic structure changes.
+We define content-based chagnes as web contents being constantly updated based on what a web server delivers to the client browser.
+This types of changes usually do not cause RPA or test scripts failures therefore need to be identified and filtered.

+We compare the target page with its historical pages to identify the content-based changes.

 + Input: